l-dav/Acronymify/README.md

 > make sign CHANNEL=listed

-### Installation
-If you have a signed .xpi file:
-- open it with Firefox (e.g. drag-and-drop) and accept the installation.

-If you have the source code:
-- go to "about:debugging#/runtime/this-firefox" in Firefox
-- "Load Temporary Add-on..." and select any file inside the source code root folder (e.g. "manifest.json").

-You can now use Acronymify.

 ### Code algorithm

 The popup is design in plain HTML/CSS, and all interactions are written in plain JavaScript.